 As a mean's of improving Delray Beach's growing business reputation, the small business ecosystem must be strengthened while reducing racial, gender, ethnic, and disability related disparities in entrepreneurial opportunities.
 Additionally, growth of leading and emerging industries, acceleration of entrepreneurship opportunities, and a more business friendly must be supported and provided.
 Public policy should be created which ensures inclusive entrepreneurship and equitable economic development and redevelopment.

 Inclusive Entrepreneurship Recommendations:

-- Provide for more in-area entrepreneurial resources and services. - Help more youth and adults prepare for good-paying jobs and career paths. - Support programs that fill jobs, improve job readiness and help residents find local jobs - Provide local entrepreneurship training to provide greater opportunity for new local job creation + business ownership opportunities. - Pursue employers and businesses who grow "good" jobs
+- Provide for more in-area entrepreneurial resources and services. - Help more youth and adults in entrepreneurship. - Provide local entrepreneurship training to provide greater opportunity for new local job creation + business ownership opportunities.